Back to Health News & Stories

 • Back or leg pain

 In some cases, fibroids can lead to complications like anemia from heavy bleeding or difficulty conceiving.
-If you have any of these symptoms, call your OB/GYN for an evaluation.
+Call your OB/GYN for an evaluation if you have any of these symptoms.

 During a routine pelvic exam, your OB/GYN provider can often feel uterine fibroids or abnormalities in the shape of your uterus.
 Your provider may order an ultrasound to confirm the diagnosis and determine the size and location of the fibroids.

-If you’re diagnosed with uterine fibroids, there’s a range of treatment options, depending on your age, symptoms, and fertility goals.
-Our OB/GYNs work closely with you to help pinpoint the best treatment option for you.
+If you’re diagnosed with uterine fibroids, there’s a range of treatment options depending on your age, symptoms, and fertility goals.
+Our OB/GYNs work closely with you to help pinpoint the best treatment option.